 In August 2020, the City commenced an eight-year review process involving local public notices and other consultation processes to seek public comment and opinion on the contents and suitability of the City's local laws.
 The public submission period closed on 21 September 2020, with 39 submission being received.
-The Community Consultation Report, and an outline of the submissions including officer's responses, is provided in Attachments 1 and 2 to Report CJ006-02/21 respectively.
+The Community Consultation Report, and an outline of the submissions including officer's responses, is provided in Attachments 1 and 2 to this Report respectively.